SCGallage/nova-ecommerce/README.md

 ## Notes
 - Use npm i to install dependencies and npm start to run the development server
-- Run MySQL dump file before runnung the project
+- Run MySQL dump file before running the project